samanthajpv/School_District_Analysis/README.md

 <p align="center">
     <img src="https://github.com/samanthajpv/School_District_Analysis/blob/5eef8e19292d6cd3a292d1803041488e4121763e/Resources/Additional/Math%20&%20Reading%20Scores.png" width="575" height="450" align="center">
 </p>
-The upated scores for the 9th graders at Thomas High School were replaced with *nan*.
+    The upated scores for the 9th graders at Thomas High School were replaced with <em>nan</em>.
 The scores of 83.6 and 83.7 for math and reading respectively, were the scores in question by the school board.
 The main reason of redoing the analysis is to preserve data integrity.
-Compromised data is of little to no use, can greatly affect an analysis, and can even be dangerous since business decisions are based on data *(Brook, 2020)*.</p></li>
+Compromised data is of little to no use, can greatly affect an analysis, and can even be dangerous since business decisions are based on data <em>(Brook, 2020)</em>.</p></li>

 <li><p><b>Scores by School Spending</b>